 In this help article, we are going to address some common issues that you may come across within Bold Subscriptions V2, and the steps that could be taken to resolve each issue.

-Please note that this article only relates to Version 2 of Bold Subscriptions.
-If you have Version 1 of Bold Subscriptions currently installed on your store, then please visit Troubleshoot Display Settings in Bold Subscriptions V1.
+This article is relevant to Version 2 of Bold Subscriptions.
+If you have Bold Subscriptions V1 currently installed on your store, please visit Troubleshoot Display Settings in Bold Subscriptions V1.

 If you are unsure of which version that you have currently installed on your store, please visit Identify Your Version of Bold Subscriptions.